KhanyaBouma/homepage/_posts/2016-10-02-Design-Sprint.markdown

   </thead>
 </table>

-Focused on the channel of delivery from [Doblin's Top 10 types of innovation](https://www.doblin.com/ten-types) each person in the team had to develop a <a href="#prototype">prototype</a> by Day 5 the Friday.
+Focused on the channel of delivery from <a ref="https://www.doblin.com/ten-types">Doblin's Top 10 types of innovation</a> each person in the team had to develop a <a href="#prototype">prototype</a> by Day 5.
 Two weeks later we delivered the final <a href="#product">product</a> to the client in Kenya.
 Who said you can't do something creative with something technical?

 <div>
     <center><a name="prototype"><iframe width="848" height="480" src="{{site.baseurl}}/assets/Prototype.mp4"></iframe></a></center>